 Step 5.
 Photography Business Plan – Posting Social Content Your Followers Will Love

-Many photographers post content as if they were sharing to other photographers, talking about the camera, lenses, shutter speeds and f-stops used in the image they upload.
-This is usually of no relevance what so ever to your followers.
+Many photographers post content as if they were sharing with other photographers, talking about the camera, lenses, shutter speeds and f-stops used in the image they upload.
+This is usually of no relevance whatsoever to your followers.

 What your followers want to know is a simple “Who, What, Where, When and Why”.
 Think of this next time you create a post.
 Look at your image and tell a story, who is in it, what are they doing, where are they, when was it taken and why.
 This approach creates far more engagement than simply popping up a post with a load of hashtags and your camera settings.

 Always post content with your followers in mind,